chronicled/open-registry-ethereum/backendSDK/README.md

 # Chronicled Authenticator SDK

-This lib can be used on node-backends to write records to Registry contract.
+This lib can be used on node-backend with an unmanaged key (passed programatically).

 ## Registrant Usage

-As a registrant, i can create new assets and read them back by reference.
+As a registrant, i can write new assets to the blockchain and read them back by reference.

 ```js
 //dependencies